Wellbeing at Kings

 Home School Link Worker

-Our Home School Link Worker, works with students and their families to develop support in school and to help with advice and access to services for families.
+Our Home School Link Worker works with students and their families to develop support in school and to help with advice and access to services for families.

 Mental Health Support Team

 We are fortunate to be supported by Mindworks with a Mental Health Support Team.
 This is part of the project funded by the Department for Children, Schools and Families to support students and their families at an early stage.
 They provide support, using a cognitive behavioural approach, for children and young people, with mild mental health and emotional wellbeing difficulties.
 Our interventions are based on cognitive behavioural therapy.
-Referrals are completed by making contact with the Pastoral Leads, SENCOs or wider Senior Team.
+Referrals are completed by making contact with the Pastoral Leads, SENDCOs or wider Senior Team.
 When a student is referred to them, we always aim to get parental or carers consent.
 Occasionally, a student may want to access support without this.
 If the student were over 14 and deemed competent (under Fraser Guidelines) to make this decision, this would not want this to be a barrier to accessing our service.
 We would be working with the student to try to help them share with their parents or carers about the decisions they are making.
 If we ever had concerns relating to risk or safeguarding, we would override confidentiality and student’s consent to share where needed.

 They will also work closely with staff and support a whole schools’ approach to mental health.
 All of their work hopes to reduce stigma and improve awareness of mental health, so children and young people can access the right support when they need it.